gianni-rosato/svt-av1-psy/Docs/Appendix-Rate-Control.md

 There are some functions (*restore_param()*, *store_param()*, *restore_GF_group_param()*) in the rate control kernel that store and restore data from PCS to/from internal data structures like RATE_CONTROL,  TWO_PASS and GF_GROUP.
 These functions were added to handle the frame-level parallelism and out-of-order encoding characteristics of the SVT encoder.

-## Appendix B: Speed Optimization of the IPP Pass

-## Appendix C: Speed Optimization of the Middle Pass
+## Appendix B: Speed Optimization of the Middle Pass

 To make the middle pass even faster, the following speed optimizations are done:
 - The input video is down-sampled by two in each direction and the middle pass is performed on a smaller resolution of the input video.
 Down-sampling results in a significant encoder speed up.
 - Since the middle pass does not output a conformant stream, the encoding of non-reference frames is by-passed to speed up the middle pass encoding.

-## Appendix D: Capped CRF
+## Appendix C: Capped CRF

 In some video coding applications, it is desired to use the CRF mode with an upper limit for the bit rate.
 This rate control mode is referred as capped CRF.
 In this mode, the algorithm tries to achieve the best quality while maintaining the overall bit rate below the maximum bit rate specified as an input to the encoder.
 If the maximum bit rate is set to a high value, the CRF and capped CRF might produce the same results.